hanna-greaves/Token-Says/README.md

   * Token Movement Start: triggered at the start of a token's move.
 The chat bubble will display at the token's start position.
 Audio will play at movement start.
   * Token Movement End: triggered at the end of a token's move.
 The chat bubble will display at the token's arrival position.
 Audio will play at movement end.
   * Turn in Combat: triggered at start of the token's turn in combat.
 * **Action Name:** Type in the name of the action associated to the action type. **Accepts multiple action names.** These must be delimited using the delimiter that you have chosen in your Token Says settings (e.g. Sword|Staff|Wand ).
+Check the **Wildcard** box to search using '\*' wildcard within name (available on action names that are text entry).
   * Ability Check (dnd5e): select ability
   * Attack Roll (dnd5e, pf2e): use the item name making the attack (e.g. Longbow)
   * Condition/Effect Added: use the name of the condition or effect that triggers the saying when it is added or toggled on for the token.